farajfarook/sshx/README.md

 ./sshx -i C:\Keys\special.pem john.doe@192.168.1.100
 ```

+The client performs authentication and host key verification:
+*   **Host Key:** Checks `~/.ssh/known_hosts`.
+If the host is unknown, it displays the key fingerprint and prompts for confirmation before adding it.
+If the key has changed, it aborts with a warning.
-The client will attempt public key authentication using the resolved key.
-If the key requires a passphrase, it will prompt for it.
-If key authentication is not possible or fails, it will prompt for the user's password.
+*   **Authentication:** Attempts public key authentication using the resolved key.
+If the key requires a passphrase, it prompts for it.
+If key authentication is not possible or fails, it falls back to prompting for the user's password.

 ## Automated Releases

-This repository uses GitHub Actions to build binaries for Linux (amd64), macOS (amd64), and Windows (amd64) whenever a Git tag matching `v*.*.*` is pushed.
+This repository uses GitHub Actions to build binaries for Linux (amd64), macOS (amd64), and Windows (amd64) whenever a Git tag matching `v*.*.*` or `v*.*.*-*` (for pre-releases) is pushed.
 These binaries are automatically attached to a GitHub Release corresponding to the tag.

-## CRITICAL SECURITY WARNING

-**This client is NOT currently production-grade due to a critical security omission:**

-*   **Missing Host Key Verification:** The client uses `ssh.InsecureIgnoreHostKey()`.
-This **disables verification of the remote server's identity**, making the connection **highly vulnerable to Man-in-the-Middle (MitM) attacks**.
-An attacker could impersonate the server and intercept your credentials or session.

-**DO NOT use this client for connecting to sensitive systems or in untrusted networks until proper host key verification (e.g., checking against a `known_hosts` file) is implemented.**
+## Security Considerations

+*   **Host Key Verification:** This client now implements standard host key verification against `~/.ssh/known_hosts`, significantly improving security against Man-in-the-Middle attacks compared to previous versions.
+*   **Password Authentication:** While supported as a fallback, using Public Key authentication is generally recommended for better security.
+*   **Dependencies:** Review the security posture of dependencies (`golang.org/x/crypto`, `golang.org/x/term`, `github.com/kevinburke/ssh_config`).

+## Automated Releases

+This repository uses GitHub Actions to build binaries for Linux (amd64), macOS (amd64), and Windows (amd64) whenever a Git tag matching `v*.*.*` or `v*.*.*-*` (for pre-releases) is pushed.
+These binaries are automatically attached to a GitHub Release corresponding to the tag.

+## Security Considerations

+*   **Host Key Verification:** This client now implements standard host key verification against `~/.ssh/known_hosts`, significantly improving security against Man-in-the-Middle attacks compared to previous versions.
+*   **Password Authentication:** While supported as a fallback, using Public Key authentication is generally recommended for better security.
+*   **Dependencies:** Review the security posture of dependencies (`golang.org/x/crypto`, `golang.org/x/term`, `github.com/kevinburke/ssh_config`).